evilsocket/ergo/README.md

             callbacks = [earlyStop])
 ```

-Optimize a dataset (get unique rows and reuse 15% of the total samples, customize ratio with `--reuse-ratio` argument, customize output with `--output`):

-    ergo optimize-dataset /some/path/data.csv

-Import a dataset (data format is csv, first column is the label) and start training (use `--test` and `--validation` optional arguments to size the datasets) using 2 GPUs:
+After defining the model structure and the training process, you can import a CSV dataset (first column must be the label) and start training using 2 GPUs:

-    ergo train project-name --dataset /some/path/data.csv --gpus 2
+    ergo train example --dataset /some/path/data.csv --gpus 2

-Train with a previously imported dataset (and update the model) using all available GPUs (or CPU cores if no GPU support is found):
+This will split the dataset into a train, validation and test sets (partitioned with the `--test` and `--validation` arguments) and start the training.

+If you want to update a model and/or train it on already imported data, you can simply:

-    ergo train project-name
+    ergo train example --gpus 2

-Remove the train, test and validation temporary datasets:

-    ergo clean project-name

-Display a model and its training history (requires `sudo apt-get install graphviz python3-tk`):
+Now it's time to visualize the model structure and how the the `accuracy` and `loss` metrics changed during training (requires `sudo apt-get install graphviz python3-tk`):

-    ergo view project-name
+    ergo view example

+Once you're done, you can remove the train, test and validation temporary datasets with:

+    ergo clean example

-Load the model and start a REST API for evaluation (can be customized with `--host`, `--port` and `--debug` options, default to `http://127.0.0.1:8080/?x=0.345,1.0,0.9,...`):
+To load the model and start a REST API for evaluation (can be customized with `--host`, `--port` and `--debug` options, default to `http://127.0.0.1:8080/?x=0.345,1.0,0.9,...`):

-    ergo serve project-name
+    ergo serve example

 Convert the Keras model to [fdeep](https://github.com/Dobiasd/frugally-deep) format:

-    ergo to-fdeep project-name
+    ergo to-fdeep example

 Reset the state of a project (**WARNING**: this will remove the datasets, the model files and all training statistics):

-    ergo clean project-name --all
+    ergo clean example --all